Gospel training when and where you need it

 A wider community

-We encourage you to connect with our partners during your time with Crosslands in readiness for a life of ministry:
+We encourage you to connect with our partners during your time with Crosslands and in your ministry:

 - for church planters, Acts 29 Europe and Acts 29 Emerging Regions provide networks of fellow practitioners who seek to reach the unreached across our continents; and